vermin/WAZN/ZMQ.md

-# The Current/Future Status of ZMQ in Monero
+# The Current/Future Status of ZMQ in WAZN

 ## ZMQ Pub/Sub
 Client `ZMQ_SUB` sockets must "subscribe" to topics before it receives any data.